Devl189/Definitive-tour-of-heroes/README.md

 - app/app-settings-definitions --> in this module the variables that define the paths and endpoints of the application are defined.

 - app/shared --> This is the module where I keep small stuff that every other module will need.
-I have 3 submodules there directives, components and pipes, just to keep things organized a little better.
+I have 3 submodules there: directives, components and pipes, just to keep things organized a little bit better.

 - app/public --> In this module I keep public routes, public services and top-level components of public character.

-- app/core --> Services and components that app needs (and cannot work without) go here.
+- app/core --> Services and components the app needs (and cannot work without) go here.
 There are also factories, guards, models and utils necessary to operate.

 - app/protected --> Similar to public, only for authorized users.
 This module has protected routes and top-level components.

-more information about module structure --> [StackOverflow](https://stackoverflow.com/questions/42779871/angular-core-feature-shared-modules-what-goes-where)
+More information about module structure --> [StackOverflow](https://stackoverflow.com/questions/42779871/angular-core-feature-shared-modules-what-goes-where)

 ## DB and microservices

-To simulate the BD and microservices of the application [json-service](https://github.com/typicode/json-server) is being used, this allows to make the same http requests that we could make to a real system of microservices and stores the data that we introduce in a JSON.
+To simulate the DB and microservices of the application [json-service](https://github.com/typicode/json-server) is being used.
+This allows to make the same http requests that we could make to a real system of microservices and stores the data that we introduce in a JSON.
 The commands for its installation and use are in the "src/db.json" or directly in the project github.

 ## Translations